Samsung is ditching the batteries on all of its new TV remotes

 It’s CES 2021, which means plenty of new TVs are on the horizon.
 The one thing they all used to have in common was the need for replaceable batteries, but that changes this year.
 Samsung has added solar power to the remote control bundled with every 2021 model, so you’ll never have to hunt for AAA batteries ever again.

-The new Solar Cell Remote Control has an ultra-efficient solar panel, which can be recharged from both outdoor or indoor light levels.
+The new Solar Cell Remote Control has an ultra-efficient solar panel, which can be recharged from both outdoor or indoor light levels, just like this potential new Google TV remote.
 If your home doesn’t get much light, you can recharge it via USB, so your remote stays topped up.
 Either way, 2021 is the year you can finally say bye-bye to alkaline batteries or even rechargables.